 Sacher Cake

-Sacher Cake, perfect recipe to make it at home easily.
+Sacher Cake, perfect recipe to easily prepare it at home.

-To make this cake I tried many recipes until I arrived at this one which in my opinion is the closest to the original whose recipe is secret, also making it easy to prepare at home.
+To prepare this cake, I tried many recipes until I reached this one, which I think is the closest to the original one, whose recipe is secret, making it also simple to prepare at home.

-As I was saying, the original Sacher cake recipe created in 1832 by Franz Sacher, a sixteen-year-old pastry apprentice working at the court of Prince von Metternich, is secret and kept by the Sacher house in a safe, not even in their cookbooks is the original recipe indicated and to taste it you have to go to the Sacher hotel in Vienna where in the Sacher Café you can enjoy this heavenly dessert.
+As I was telling you, the recipe for the original Sacher cake created in 1832 by Franz Sacher, a young 16-year-old pastry apprentice working at the court of Prince von Metternich, is secret and kept in a safe by the Sacher house.
+It is not even indicated in their cookbooks, and to taste it, you have to go to the Sacher Hotel in Vienna where in the Sacher Café you can enjoy this heavenly dessert.

-Now you just have to prepare it and let me know what you think 😉 you will see that you will taste one of the best chocolate cakes ever tasted.
+Now you just have to prepare it and let me know what you think 😉 you’ll see that you’ll taste one of the best chocolate cakes ever.

 The Lindt Cake